Americans with Disabilities Act

 Accessibility Statement

-As part of our commitment to excellence through diversity and inclusion, Lorain County Community College strives to ensure that campus communication and information technology is accessible to everyone in accordance with both federal and state laws including the Americans with Disabilities Act of 1990 (ADA) and Section 508 of the U.S. Rehabilitation Act.
+As part of our commitment to excellence, Lorain County Community College strives to ensure that campus communication and information technology are accessible to everyone in accordance with both federal and state laws, including the Americans with Disabilities Act of 1990 (ADA) and Section 508 of the U.S. Rehabilitation Act.

 Any difficulty accessing content on our website can be reported to section508@lorainccc.edu.